Home & Garden

 This guide will help you understand the available options and what to consider during your search to ensure you buy the best range for your kitchen.

-Many homeowners prefer gas ranges because of their immediate heat build-up and ease of control.
-It requires either natural gas or propane to operate.
+Gas ranges are favored by many homeowners due to their immediate heat build-up and ease of control.
+They require either natural gas or propane to operate.

-Electric ranges may require a 240-volt electric line to operate the heating element.
-They radiate heat through a coil, ceramic or glass top, which can be easily cleaned.
+Electric ranges may require a 240-volt electric line to power the heating element.
+They emit heat through a coil, ceramic, or glass top, which can be easily cleaned.

-Unlike gas and electric ranges, induction ranges do not use a flame or burner to heat the pot or pan; instead, it generates energy from an electromagnetic field below the glass cooktop surface.
-It heats the cookware directly, delivering the fastest cooktop heat and fantastic simmering.
+Unlike gas and electric ranges, induction ranges utilize an electromagnetic field below the glass cooktop surface to generate energy.
+This allows them to heat the cookware directly, delivering rapid cooktop heat and excellent simmering capabilities.

 Factors to consider when choosing a range for your kitchen